This post may contain affiliate links. Read my whole disclosure here.

 Although this is not really a discipline method, I can’t emphasize more how important this is!
 A lot of difficult moments with our kids can be prevented.
 Prevention is far better (and easier) than dealing with a tantrum or a negative behavior.

 Here are 3 efficient ways to prevent some of the difficult moments:

 - building and maintaining a strong connection with the child by spending quality time together every day.
 (A child who feels connected with the parent is less likely to misbehave.)

-Parents often use time-outs because they want to punish the negative behaviors and to teach the children to calm down.
-The problem with time-outs is that they send the wrong message to the kids.
-They understand that they are not “wanted” when they misbehave and that they have no support in dealing with difficult feelings.
+Parents often use time-outs because they want to punish the negative behaviors and teach children to calm down.
+The problem with time-outs is that they send the wrong message.
+Kids understand that they are not “wanted” when they misbehave and that they have no support in dealing with difficult feelings.